openvinotoolkit/openvino/tools/compile_tool/README.md

                                              Example: -ionl "input:NCHW, output:NHWC".
                                              Notice that quotes are required.
                                              Overwrites layout from il and ol options for specified layers.
-    -compile_to_legacy                       Optional.
+    -ov_api_1_0                              Optional.
 Compile model to legacy format for usage in Inference Engine API, by default compiles to OV 2.0 API

  MYRIAD-specific options: